 Then the remaining cavity got a

-thin white cladding all around, clearly seen only at the bottom where
+thin white lining all around, clearly seen only at the bottom where

 it appears in

-cross-section.
-Then came a thick pale white cladding, appearing
+cross-section as a bright line.
+Then came a thick pale white lining, appearing

 unevenly thick owing to varying orientation with respect to the cut